DFE-Digital/get-into-teaching-app/app/views/content/blog/from-the-army-to-teacher-training.md

 She offered advice on [getting classroom experience](/train-to-be-a-teacher/get-school-experience) and gave me recommendations for contacting schools and training providers.
 The area of support which I felt I benefitted most from was with writing the personal statement and preparation for the interviews with practice questions.

-I was invited to all 3 interviews and subsequently gained a place at Sheffield Hallam.
+I was invited to all 3 interviews and subsequently gained a place.
 I’m lucky as my wife is a teacher and she also offered advice relating to the interview process.

 I can’t speak highly enough of Elaine and the assistance given by the Get Into Teaching service.
 I'm looking forward to starting my primary PGCE with PE specialisation at Sheffield Hallam University.